SeyoungKimLab/Ornaments/README.md

 cd ornaments
 ```

-Next, we need to create a build folder, which will contain the __ornaments__ executable.
+Next, we need to create a build folder.
+This folder will contain the ornaments executable.

 ```
 mkdir build